Supreme Court seems likely to leave Obamacare in place

 An additional 12 million people have coverage through the law's Medicaid expansion.

-The legal argument could well turn on the legal doctrine of severability, the idea that the court can excise a problematic provision from a law and allow the rest of it to remain in force.
-The justices have done just that in other rulings in recent years.
+If the case turns on the legal doctrine of severability, it would be in line with other rulings in recent years in which the justices have excised a problematic provision from a law and allowed the rest to remain in force.

-But in the first big ACA case in 2012, Justices Samuel Alito and Clarence Thomas voted to strike down the entire law.
-Roberts and Justices Stephen Breyer, Elena Kagan and Sonia Sotomayor have voted to uphold it.
+In the first big ACA case in 2012, Justices Samuel Alito and Thomas voted to strike down the entire law.
+Roberts and Justices Stephen Breyer, Elena Kagan and Sonia Sotomayor voted to uphold it.

+Roberts has endured a torrent of conservative criticism, including from Trump, for his earlier opinions, including the initial case in 2012 that upheld the mandate.

+Eight years ago, the law's defenders emphasized that the mandate was the linchpin of the whole law, Roberts said to Donald Verrilli, who represented the House on Tuesday, but was the Obama administration's top Supreme Court lawyer in 2012.
+"But now the representation is that, 'Oh no, everything is fine without it.'
+Why the bait and switch?"
+Roberts asked.

 A limited ruling would have little real-world consequence.
 The case could also be rendered irrelevant if the new Congress were to restore a modest penalty for not buying health insurance.